jchen1707/danny_AI-nge/README.md

 Legendary NBA GM powered by machine learning!
 Predicts NBA stats and manages your Yahoo Fantasy Basketball team.

 # Overview
-Danny AI-nge is trained on data scrapped from [Basketball Reference](https://www.basketball-reference.com/).
+Danny AI-nge is trained on data scrapped from the [NBA's offical stats website](https://www.nba.com/stats) using [nba_api](https://github.com/swar/nba_api) and [balldontlie API](https://app.balldontlie.io/).
 Statistics of interest include player advanced stats, per game stats and team advanced stats by season.
 The 2021-2022 season will be used as the validation set.

 Danny-AInge
 ## [Yahoo Fantasy Basketball](https://basketball.fantasysports.yahoo.com/)